ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 Time series are composed of consecutive **segments**.
 When a time series is created, its values are held in a single segment.
-As the number of values grow (or when a certain amount of time has passed since the last entry appendage), segments are added to the series.
+As the number of values grows (or when a certain amount of time has passed since the last entry appendage), segments are added to the series.

 {INFO: }